 Guide for buying land, a house or a business on Koh Chang.

 However, the vast majority of these visitors choose to stay in large resorts, which have heavily discounted room rates.
 Small resorts and guesthouses can’t compete with the cost cutting.
-In addition, as most visitors are Thai, the shops and businesses that cater to mainly foreign visitors are suffering.
+In addition, as most visitors are Thai.
+The shops and businesses that cater to mainly foreign visitors are suffering.
 Every week there are more empty shop units and businesses shuttered.The only thing for sure is that the situation will get worse before it gets better.
-And that tourism won’t immediately rebound to pre-covid19 levels.
+And that tourism won’t rebound properly for 2 or 3 years at least.

 Therefore, if you are thinking of buying a business or resort on Koh Chang, it’s better to be patient.
 Most small resorts are built on rented land.
 And most businesses are in rented shop units or properties.
-The annual rent is coming due and many business owners have to decide whether it is worth paying another year’s rent knowing they won’t be able to re-coup it.
+The annual rent is coming due and many business owners have to decide whether it is worth paying another year’s rent knowing they won’t be able to recoup it.
 Some landlords are agreeing to defer or lower rent.
 But other’s aren’t.The longer the crisis goes on the lower asking prices for businesses and small resorts will become.
-If you are considering running a business here, wait for the fire sale bargains.
+If you are considering running a business here, be patient.

 (Source) Once tourism has taken hold then it’s only natural that more people will want to move to the island.
 Some to work and run a business, others to buy a holiday home or retire.
 Either way, more people will want to buy property.